ArdalanJaf/weather-app/README.md

 # Global-Forecaster

-Provides weather forecast for anywhere in the world, using Axios to communicate to two APIs (openMapGL and open-weather-map).
+This [site](https://ardalan-weather-app.netlify.app/) provides weather forecast for anywhere in the world, using Axios to communicate to two APIs (openMapGL and open-weather-map).
+Built to practice use of APIs.

 ## Software